NHSDigital/software-engineering-quality-framework/review.md

 ### 1. Mission
 * We have clear goals.
-* User needs are well understood.
-They validated through user research.
 * We know the metrics which will measure success and how they will be measured.
+* User needs are well understood and validated through user research.
 * Non-functional requirements are understood and based on user needs.

 ### 2. Plan
 * We have a plan which is visible to all of us.
-* Our plan guides us.
+* The plan is at the right level and shows what we expect to be delivered each sprint/month &mdash; usually 2–5 items in each increment.
 * It is up to date and complete.
 * It changes when it should but is stable enough.
 * It gives our stakeholders a clear forecast of what is most likely to happen over the coming time periods.
 * It makes sure we work on the right things first and helps us predict and avoid issues.
-* Functionality is delivered in [thin vertical slices](https://docs.google.com/document/u/1/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub), starting by building a [steel thread](https://www.agiledevelopment.org/agile-talk/111-defining-acceptance-criteria-using-the-steel-thread-concept) / [walking skeleton](https://www.henricodolfing.com/2018/04/start-your-project-with-walking-skeleton.html).
+* Functionality is delivered in [thin vertical slices](https://docs.google.com/document/u/1/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub), starting by building a [steel thread](https://www.agiledevelopment.org/agile-talk/111-defining-acceptance-criteria-using-the-steel-thread-concept) / [walking skeleton](https://www.henricodolfing.com/2018/04/start-your-project-with-walking-skeleton.html)
 * Risky items and dependencies are clearly indicated and work to reduce risk is prioritised.
 * The plan gets the right balance between delivering features and operational aspects.
 * We track risks, issues, assumptions and dependencies ('RAID') and work creatively to resolve them.